Sh1nku/iNOBEngine/README.md

  - Event-Subscriber model for having different gameobjects react to events
  - UI using [Dear Imgui](https://github.com/ocornut/imgui) with support for text and buttons.
 ## Demonstration
-An asteroid avoidance game, written using the Lua scripting system to access engine features
+An asteroid avoidance game, written entirely using the Lua scripting system
 ![AsteroidAvoidanceGame](https://i.imgur.com/8yT1eZm.gif)